-Since the error description says that your computer is connected via a proxy server you can try to disable or remove any proxy server from your computer.
+Since the error description says that your PC is connected via a proxy server you can try to disable or remove any proxy server from your PC.
 Then rerun the update and see if that solves the problem.

 Check your network and Internet connection

 Check if your Internet connection is stable.
 This may also cause problems with your update.
 If you can try to reconnect your device to another network or access point.
 Often this helps to solve problems with the update.